How to identify acid soil and alkaline soil

 After the acid soil is watered, the infiltration is fast without white bubbles and the water surface is muddy.
 After the alkaline soil is watered, the infiltration is slow.
 The surface of the water bubbles, froth and sometimes it is coated with a white alkaline substance.

 - Identify acid soil and alkaline soil by soil texture

-Acid soil has loose texture and strong permeability.
-Alkaline soil has hard texture and is easy to harden into blocks.
+Acid soil has a loose texture and strong permeability.
+Alkaline soil has a hard texture and is easy to harden into blocks.

 - Identify acid soil and alkaline soil by PH test paper

 Put a little of the soil sample into distilled water, dissolve it for a while, put the pH test paper into it and stand for 2 seconds, and then take it out for comparison with the colorimetric card.
 If pH > 7, it is alkaline soil; if pH < 7, it is acid soil.